ssyht/Terraform_MCD_Pages/pages/ch1.md

 ## 1.1 Purpose of the Lab
 In this lab, you will learn how to use Terraform as the Infrastructure-as-Code (IaC) backbone for the Arculus edge-security testbed.
 You’ll learn how to describe cloud resources declaratively (VPCs, subnets, security groups, EC2 instances, IAM, SSM, KMS, and Secrets Manager), apply guardrails (least-privilege IAM, permission boundaries, encrypted storage, SSM-only access), and package repeatable environments as modules for students and instructors.

+## 1.2 Prerequisites
+To follow along and get the most out of this lab, you should:

+* Know basic AWS concepts (VPC, EC2, IAM).

+* Be comfortable using a terminal and Git.

+* Have Terraform installed locally or use AWS CloudShell.

+* Understand JSON/HCL at a beginner level.

+* Basic networking knowledge (CIDR, inbound/outbound rules).

 ## 1.2 References to guide lab work
 Please use the links below to learn the related information for this lab.